 Service animals are permitted in General Population Shelters so long as the pet meets the requirements under Federal law.
 Visit ADA Requirements for Service Animals for additional information.
 However, a Pet Friendly Shelter is available for residents owning pets, not considered a service animal, and are living in evacuation areas or mobile homes.
 Pre-registration is required, and owners are expected to shelter with their pets and care for them.
 To register, call the Humane Society at 954-989-3977.
 The Pet Friendly Shelter is not a General Population Shelter.

 Option Three – Stay in a Special Needs Shelter

 If you have a medical condition that requires a greater level of care than that provided at a General Population Shelter, but you do not require hospitalization, a Special Needs Shelter may be appropriate for you.
 These shelters offer basic medical assistance and monitoring.
 They are staffed by qualified medical personnel.
 Family members and caregivers are encouraged to accompany residents with special medical needs.
 Pre-registration is encouraged for planning and response purposes, but not required.
-Call Broward County Human Services Department at 954-357-6385 (TTY 954-357-5608), or visit Special Needs Shelter for additional information.
+Call Broward County Emergency Management at 954-831-3902 (TTY 954-831-3940), or visit Special Needs Shelter for additional information.

 Option Four – Stay in a Hospital or Other Medical Facility